 Final acceptance of applicants will be contingent on the following:

-- Completion of all academic general education requirements by June 1 of the year of enrollment.
+- Completion of all academic general education requirements by August 1 of the year of enrollment (see Admission Requirements above).

-- Completion of a health questionnaire and physical exam.
+- Completion of a health questionnaire and passing a physical exam.

 - Submission of the tuition deposit.